OUR COUNSELLORS

 About Nina

-Nina Cheong is an intern at One Hope Centre (OHC).
-She chose to do her practicum here as she is drawn to the impactful work being done at OHC, particularly in the areas of addiction recovery and emotional support.
+Nina Cheong is a locum counsellor at One Hope Centre (OHC).
+She started as an intern at OHC when studying for her counselling qualifications at TCA College.
+When she graduated, she continued with her impactful work at OHC, particularly in the areas of addiction recovery and emotional support.

 Nina appreciates the centre's commitment to supporting not just individuals struggling with addiction, but also their families who are affected by their loved one's behavioural addictions.

-She is keen to learn how to journey with both clients and their families in a compassionate and empowering way.
-Nina values the centre's integrative and client-centered approach, which creates an environment offering valuable learning opportunities for her growth as a future counsellor.
-She is excited to be here, to learn, and to contribute wherever she can.
+She is keen to journey with both clients and their families in a compassionate and empowering way.
+Nina values the centre's integrative and client-centered approach, which creates an environment offering valuable learning opportunities for her growth as a counsellor.
+She is excited to be here, to learn, and to contribute in the many ways that she can.

 David Ho